 BUMP ENABLE-This item enables the Bump Function.
 When the state is changed to TRUE, the Bump Function is enabled for 60 minutes.
 When the state is FALSE, the Bump Function does not change the fuel demand.
-ACT BUMP LEVEL (%FD)-This sets the instantaneous decrease in fuel demand that ensure when the Pump Function is pulsed from either of the two demand that occurs when the Bump Function is pulsed from either of the two dynamics menus.
+ACT BUMP LEVEL (%FD)-This sets the instantaneous decrease in fuel demand that occurs when the Bump Function is pulsed from either of the two dynamics menus.